 7. Castor Oil.

 Castor oil should only be considered if you are overdue and as a last resort*.
 When taking the recommended dosage to induce labor, it can cause severe vomiting and diarrhea thus rendering you dehydrated and exhausted, which is not good for a laboring mama.
 However, it is effective and if it was between this and Pitocin, I would probably at least give castor oil a try.
-But like I said yesterday, it is your choice to make (source).
+It’s your choice to make.
+Here’s what other moms have said about using castor oil.

 What natural ways to induce labor would you add to this list?